Type of addiction

-Amphetamines were first made in Germany in 1887, methamphetamines (amphetamines methylated twice) were developed in Japan in 1919.
+Methamphetamines were developed in Japan in 1919.
 The powder was water soluble meaning it could be injected.
 This wasn’t very relevant until WWII when meth was given to soldiers to help increase their stamina and to keep them awake for extended periods of time.
-After the war had ended there was a spike in abuse of meth via injection once soldiers were returning home.
+After the war had ended there was a spike in abuse.
 In the 1950s meth was prescribed as a diet aid and antidepressant medication.
-Being as it was readily available, it was also abused as a nonmedical stimulant across schools and workforces alike.
+It was also abused as a nonmedical stimulant across schools and workforces.
 Meth abuse continued in across America relatively unregulated for the next 20 years.

 Common Street Names for Methamphetamines:

 Meth is processed through the central nervous system (CNS) and the brain of the user.
 In small medicinal doses, meth improves concentration, focus and concentration ability.
 It is also used in cases of extreme obesity to decrease appetite and people struggling with narcolepsy.
 When methamphetamines are abused, it takes the medical attributes and increases them to the point of damaging the user.
 Meth makes the brain release levels of dopamine not meant to be released, inciting the rush a user feels and it inhibits the brain from reabsorbing dopamine as it’s supposed to.
 When the dopamine cannot be adequately reabsorbed it stays in the brain and disrupts the natural progression of how chemicals react in the brain.

 With repeated use of meth, a tolerance is built, and more of the drug is needed to produce the desired effect.
 Side effects of meth abuse can include:

 - Repetitive obsessive behaviors (tweaking)

 - Psychotic symptoms (tweaking)

 Understanding Meth Addiction